Prem Kumar Dhumal

 Prem Kumar Dhumal (pronounced /hi/; born 10 April 1944) is an Indian politician who has twice served as the Chief Minister of Himachal Pradesh, from March 1998 to March 2003 and again from 1 January 2008 to 25 December 2012.
 He was the Bharatiya Janata Party's Chief Ministerial candidate for the 2017 Himachal Assembly Election, in which he lost his seat.

-As chief minister of Himachal, its massive phone tapping scandal took place, where phones of over 1100 civilians were illegally recorded, where permission was only taken for around 170 phones.
+As chief minister of Himachal, its phone tapping scandal took place, where phones of over 1100 civilians were illegally recorded, where permission was only taken for around 170 phones.
 BJP's Shanta Kumar also requested to disclose names of people whose phones were tapped during Dhumal's tenure.
 He was rivalled by Virbhadra Singh of Congress.

 Early life

 Prem Kumar Dhumal was born on 10 April 1944 in Samirpur village, Hamirpur district.
 His father's name was Capt.
 Mahant Ram and mother Phulmu Devi.
 He has M.A.
 (Eng), and LL.B. degrees following his education at Doaba College in Jalandhar and Guru Nanak Dev University, Amritsar.
 He became a lecturer at a private college in Punjab.

 Dhumal married Sheela on 23 May 1972, with whom he has two sons, Arun Singh Dhumal and Anurag Thakur.
 The latter is also a politician and has been a member of the 14th and 15th Lok Sabhas, as well as Minister of State in Finance but was elevated to the rank of Cabinet Minister for Minister of Sports and Youth Affairs and Minister of Information and Broadcasting in the July 2021.